 The United States still has a very low population density, especially relative to the level of natural resources available to meet the needs of its people, and more workers means more businesses to be created, more consumers to patronize those businesses, and faster overall growth for the whole country.
 It is a fact that immigrants have higher rates of entrepreneurship than the native-born, and that American prosperity, just as with post-WWII European prosperity, was built with the assistance of immigrants.
-So why not eliminate the whole problem of illegal immigration by establishing a simple system of residence-application?
+So why not eliminate the whole problem of of so-called “illegal immigration” by establishing a simple system of residence-application?
 If someone wishes to work or reside in the United States, they submit their paperwork and undergo a brief criminal vetting process.
-After that, a residence permit makes them legal, requires them to pay taxes like everyone else, and protects them from the cruel exploitation that consumes to many illegal workers.
+After that, a residence permit makes them legal, requires them to pay taxes like everyone else, and protects them from the cruel exploitation that consumes so many illegal workers.
 People move to the United States both because there are ample jobs here waiting to be filled in many economic sectors, and because they have an idea to create jobs for others by starting a business or working as a professional.
 Indeed, the number of immigrants with college degrees is approaching half the total!
 Studies have frequently shown that immigration does not lower wages or cost the native-born jobs, but instead can expand the available job market and the wage levels alike.

-I propose to end the practice of deportations for non-violent aliens, and instead offer a comprehensive path to citizenship for all peoples currently in the country illegally who wish to stay, along with reforms to the system which created the problem of illegality in the first place.
+I propose to end the practice of deportations for non-violent aliens, and instead offer a comprehensive path to citizenship for all undocumented peoples currently in the country who with to stay, along with reforms to the system which created the status problem in the first place.
 Only those with violent criminal convictions should remain subject to deportation proceedings.
 Doing this would save the country billions of dollars in enforcement (the courts’ case backlog, the overflowing jails and prisons, the hunting of migrants across the country, etc.), and dramatically expand the state and federal tax base.
-Illegal immigrants already pay sales tax, and many pay into Social Security despite their inability to collect those benefits.
+Undocumented immigrants already pay sales tax, and many pay into Social Security despite their inability to collect those benefits.
 But expanding that to include all of them, with full enforcement of income taxes, would see substantial net gains in federal revenue, in addition to the savings mentioned above.
 It would also allow us to close down the private detention system which has directly profited on the demonization of undocumented immigrants.
 Under no circumstances should companies be profiting on our broken immigration system, but that is exactly what has been happening.
 And that profit has been flowing into the Congress in the form of lobbyist cash, which has kept the system broken, ruining millions of lives in the process.
 This simply has to stop.